 The full-step and half-step motors tend to be slightly jerky in their operation as the motor moves from step to step.
 The amount of resolution is also limited by the number of physical poles that the rotor can have.
 Using the microstepping mode the currents in the motor coils are not switched on and off, but they are modified continuous with the shape of a sine wave respectively a cosine wave.
 There arise no jerky motions at the motor shaft.
 The torque of the motor depends only on the magnitude of the current and is therefore not smaller than in full or half step mode.
 The fact that the current to each individual phase increases and decreases like a sine wave and that is always out of time with the other phase will allow the rotor to reach hundreds of intermediate steps.
-In fact it is possible for the controller to reach as many as 500 microsteps for a full-step sequence, which will provide 100,000 steps for each revolution.
+In fact at 1/16 microstepping the controller reaches 64 microsteps for a full-step sequence, which will provide 12800 steps for each revolution with a 1,8° stepper motor.